kingsdigitallab/alice-thornton/frontend/posts/news/2022-11-28-trill-beattie-ehfm.md

   - radio
 ---

-Cordelia Beattie (PI) and Suzanne Trill (Co-I) will be on  [EHFM](https://www.ehfm.live/) at 5pm GMT tonight (Monday 28 November), being interviewed by University of Edinburgh student, Jasmine Webster aka Webster's Dictionary.
+Cordelia Beattie (PI) and Suzanne Trill (Co-I) will be on [EHFM](https://www.ehfm.live/) at 5pm GMT tonight (Monday 28 November), being interviewed by a University of Edinburgh student, Jasmine Webster aka Webster's Dictionary.
 They will be talking all things Alice Thornton, although there may well be digressions!

 You can catch up afterwards [here](https://www.mixcloud.com/jasmine-webster2/entry-16-alice-thornton/)